jharini/booknotes/system-design/system-design-interview/chapter21/README.md

  * C: How long should we keep the data?
  * I: Let's assume 1y retention.
  * C: May we reduce metrics data resolution for long-term storage?
- * I: Keep newly received metrics for 7 days.
+ * I: Great question!
+Keep newly received metrics for 7 days.
 Roll them up to 1m resolution for next 30 days.
 Further roll them up to 1h resolution after 30 days.
  * C: What are the supported alert channels?
  * I: Email, phone, PagerDuty or webhooks.
  * C: Do we need to collect logs such as error or access logs?